Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Strong psychokinesis; ML 16th; Craft Universal Item, *bend reality, dispel psionics;* Weight 1 lb.

+### Psychoactive Skins
-**Psychoactive Skins:** Psychoactive skins (also sometimes called ectoshells) are fistsized globs of psionically charged ectoplasm.
+Psychoactive skins (also sometimes called ectoshells) are fistsized globs of psionically charged ectoplasm.
 As a standard action, a psychoactive skin spreads over and covers a Medium or smaller creature that projects the proper command thought; the same command thought causes the skin to shrink back down to its former size.
 Each of the various psychoactive skins is charged with one of a wide array of powers that constantly affect the wearer.

 A deployed skin completely covers the wearer and all his equipment like a second skin, allowing the wearer to see, hear, and breathe normally.
 It rolls away from various parts of the body as needed, such as when the wearer needs to eat or access a backpack.
 Held items or items specifically excluded are not covered by a psychoactive skin.